szldmgy/BlackBoxOptimizer/readme.md

 		- specify its name and type

-		- the default value	and its boundaries
+		- specify the default value	and its boundaries

 	- to add an **emumerated** param